dqrobotics/matlab/CONTRIBUTING.md

 ## Add, commit and push your changes

-Please indicate in your commit's message the file that was modified using brakets.
+Please indicate in your commit's message the file that was modified using brackets.
 For instance, if you modified the class DQ_Serialmanipulator, then you would do the following:

 - `git commit -m "[DQ_SerialManipulator] your_message_explaining_the modification."`